 throughout the service.

 • Please observe the closed pews, floor markers and directional signage.

 • Space will be limited to 50 people.
 You will need to sign up on-line, by phone

 or email.
 Your regathering covenant must be on file.

 Please hold the following people in prayer:

-Ryker Hurst, Vera Standing, Dan Donnelly, Bernice Nunes, William, Chase Phifer, Eleanor Young, Davi Elizabeth Reznik, Phyllis Doughty, Elaine Austin, Bob Rotzinger, Angelica Wilkinson, Jan Barnes, Patti Johnston, Lu Emerson, Jonathan Tanner, Judy LaMarque, Stuart A. Wood, Aida Ledesma, Eunice Benson, Brad Gehrig, Robert Bennett, Buddy Brown, Emily, Judy Cavin, Marian Underwood, Gene LeTendre, Kyle Patrick, John, Tegan, Greta, Joan Schleicher, Billy Doughty, Linda Simpson, David Larson, Artie Miller, Chris Ferraro, Emmett, Natalie and David, and Taylor Benson and all of those serving in the military and their families.
+Rev. Beverly, Ryker Hurst, Vera Standing, Bernice Nunes, William, Chase Phifer, Eleanor Young, Davi Elizabeth Reznik, Phyllis Doughty, Elaine Austin, Bob Rotzinger, Angelica Wilkinson, Jan Barnes, Patti Johnston, Jonathan Tanner, Judy LaMarque, Stuart A. Wood, Aida Ledesma, Eunice Benson, Brad Gehrig, Robert Bennett, Buddy Brown, Emily, Judy Cavin, Marian Underwood, Kyle Patrick, John, Tegan, Greta, Joan Schleicher, Billy Doughty, Linda Simpson, Artie Miller, Chris Ferraro, Emmett, and Taylor Benson, Maggie Slingluff, William Riddell, Judy and Victor Consoli, William "Mac" Gales and all of those serving in the military and their families.

-We offer Prayers of Thanksgiving for our Holy Mower Teams.
+We offer Prayers of Thanksgiving for Steven Rotzinger and our Holy Mower Teams.

 If You see Steve Carroll around the campus, be sure to THANK HIM for his wonderful works at St. Andrew's.